gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 stow --verbose --target=$HOME --delete git
 ```

-If you want to go into a more detailed example, there is a great
+If you want to learn how to symlink whole nested directory structures or just
+dive deeper, you can look into this great
 [step-by-step guide](https://venthur.de/2021-12-19-managing-dotfiles-with-stow.html).

 ### Conclusion